All the home goods you should buy at Way Day, Wayfair's biggest sale of the year - CNN Underscored

 Kalorik 26-Quart Digital Air Fryer Oven, Stainless Steel — The Maxx ($169, originally $279.99; wayfair.com)

 If you’re always experimenting in the kitchen, this is a great tool to have in your laboratory.
-This sleek air fryer doesn’t look like your usual bucket-style countertop model — but it does that job and more, with additional capabilities that include broiling, roasting and dehydrating.
+This sleek air fryer doesn’t look like your usual bucket-style countertop model, but it does that job and more, with additional capabilities that include broiling, roasting and dehydrating.

-DeLonghi Espresso and Cappuccino Machine with Advanced Cappuccino System ($189.99, originally $284.95; wayfair.com)
+DeLonghi Espresso and Cappuccino Machine With Advanced Cappuccino System ($189.99, originally $284.95; wayfair.com)

-DeLonghi knows what its doing with espresso machines, and this one is all but guaranteed to get you up and awake in the morning.
-It’s pod compatible in case you don’t want to DIY, but you can always fancy it up with the included milk frother.
+DeLonghi knows what it’s doing with espresso machines, and this one is all but guaranteed to get you up and awake in the morning.
+It’s pod-compatible in case you don’t want to DIY, but you can always fancy it up with the included milk frother.

-Marabou 36-inch Vanity Base ($1,334.02, originally $1,692; wayfair.com)
+Marabou 36-Inch Vanity Base ($1,334.02, originally $1,692; wayfair.com)

 Snead Single Globe Pendant Light ($60.57, originally $84; wayfair.com)